 The Adler entered into a noncancelable lease agreement to utilize equipment for the Grainger Sky Theater valued at approximately \$2,950,000.
-The lease has a three-year term, with the Adler having the option to renew for up to two additional years.
+The lease had a three-year term, with the Adler having the option to renew for up to two additional years.
 The equipment was accepted in October 2011.
-At the end of the lease term, the Adler is required to either purchase the equipment at an agreed-upon price or return the equipment.
-The Adler is responsible for any difference between the price an unrelated third party agrees to pay for the returned equipment and a residual value guarantee, which is \$338,365 at the end of five years.
-Rental payments under the lease totaled \$577,000 for both years ended June 30, 2016 and 2015.
+At the end of the lease term, the Adler was required to either purchase the equipment at an agreed-upon price or return the equipment.
+The Adler was responsible for any difference between the price an unrelated third party agreed to pay for the returned equipment and a residual value guarantee, which is \$338,365 at the end of five years.
+The Adler elected to purchase the equipment at the end of the lease term and made a \$442,500 payment for the equipment in October 2016.
+Rent expense under the lease totaled \$192,000 and \$577,000 for years ended June 30, 2017 and 2016, respectively.

-In addition, the Adler has certain service agreements from various vendors requiring monthly payments.
+In addition, the Adler had certain service agreements from various vendors requiring monthly payments.